tom-and-the-toothfairies/pathways/doc/FEATURES.md

 `ddis.pml` contains drugs that do interact.
 Analysing this file should result in DDIs being reported to the user.

-## On Screen DINTO Reporting - Complete
+## On-Screen DINTO Reporting - Complete

 ### Description
 The system must show errors and warnings on screen when loading a new ontology.